Editorial Processes for PDQ® Health Professional Cancer Information

 Editorial Board Review

-The six core PDQ Editorial Boards (Adult Treatment, Pediatric Treatment, Screening and Prevention, Supportive and Palliative Care, Cancer Genetics, and Integrative, Alternative, and Complementary Therapies) meet 3-8 times per year.
+The six core PDQ Editorial Boards (Adult Treatment, Pediatric Treatment, Screening and Prevention, Supportive and Palliative Care, Cancer Genetics, and Integrative, Alternative, and Complementary Therapies) meet three to six times per year.

 Each PDQ summary is assigned to at least one Editorial Board member as lead reviewer.
 Learn more about the PDQ Editorial Boards.